Wiltshire Ornithological Society was formed on November 30th, 1974, and has grown in recent years to more than 500 members.

 We are currently engaged in the BTO Atlas Survey, 2007-11 and are sharing data with the BTO to produce a new Wiltshire Tetrad Atlas.
 This work will enable us to gain up to date knowledge of bird populations and distribution in Wiltshire.

 In addition, one of our key tasks is to produce the annual Wiltshire bird report, Hobby.

 Bird conservation is an absolute priority for the Society.
 Wiltshire’s chalk downlands and wide-ranging grasslands provide excellent habitat for Stone- curlew, Tree Sparrow, Corn Bunting, Yellowhammer and Quail and there are significant breeding populations of these species.
-We promote the conservation of Tree Sparrows through a nestbox and feeding scheme, working closely with other organisations and sharing our expertise with other counties.
+We promote the conservation of Tree Sparrows through nestbox and feeding schemes, working closely with other organisations and sharing our expertise with other counties.
 We also monitor Barn Owl and raptor numbers and provide breeding rafts for Common Terns.